-Over the period of 2022 to 2043, the population of Angus, and Perth and Kinross is expected to decrease by 3.1%, a decline of approximately 8,400 people.
+Over the period of 2022 to 2043, the population of Fife, Angus, and Perth and Kinross, is expected to decrease by 2.9%, a decline of approximately 19,000 people.
 In contrast, the population of Scotland is projected to increase by 1.7%, to approximately 5.6 million.

-Over the same period, the share of the working-age population in Angus, and Perth and Kinross is also projected to fall by 5.1 percentage points (equivalent to a reduction of approximately 18,400 people), while the share of the population aged 65+ is projected to increase by 7.0 percentage points.
+Over the same period, the share of the working-age population across Fife, Angus, and Perth and Kinross, is projected to fall by 4.7 percentage points (equivalent to the reduction of approximately 40,800 people), while the share of those aged 65+ is projected to increase 6.8 percentage points.

-Scotland is predicted to follow a similar trend, with the share of the working-age population projected to decrease by 3.5 percentage points, and the share of those aged 65+ projected to rise by 5.3 percentage points.
+Scotland is predicted to follow a similar but less marked trend, with the share of the working-age population projected to decrease by 3.5 percentage points, and the share of those aged 65+ projected to rise by 5.3 percentage points.

-These demographic trends suggest that a declining working-age population will have to support an increasingly ageing population, and it is therefore crucial for Angus, and Perth and Kinross, to attract and retain working-age individuals.
+These demographic trends suggest that a declining working-age population will have to support an increasingly ageing population, and it is therefore crucial for Fife, Angus, and Perth and Kinross to attract and retain working-age individuals.